 Cherries are of incredible use for diabetics since their glycemic index is only 22.
 They’re packing folate, fibers, iron, potassium, vitamin C, antioxidants, etc.

-You can eat them either dried, frozen, canned, or fresh.
+We can eat them either dried, frozen, canned, or fresh.
 Half a cup a day is just enough.

 Black plums are good for you because they actually control the digestion of carbs, which slows down the problems with elevated levels.
 It’s also famous for urination and thirst problems.